polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/Plugins/04 - P5 Events.md

 does _not_.
 Besides, it is probably better to be more clear in your vocabulary, and explicitly use the Active Event **[delete-event]**, to communicate your intent more precisely.

+### Retrieving events

+The **[get-event]** Active Event, allows you to retrieve the lambda object associated with some specific event.
+Pass in either a static constant string, or an expression leading to multiple event names.
+If the event does not exist, nothing will be returned.

 ### Stateful Active Events

 Sometimes, it might be necessary to create a _"stateful"_ Active Event.
 Meaning, an Active Event,